The Best Guitar Riffs of All Time Collection

-In this article we'll cover how to play these six famous riffs, perfect for beginners:
+In this article, we'll cover how to play these six famous guitar riffs, perfect for beginners:

 Fender Play features tons of lessons that get you learning some of the most memorable riffs in just a few minutes!
-For a list of our favorite riffs and solos, check out the full Riff & Solos Collection in Fender Play or learn more about Fender Play Collections here.
+For a list of our favorite riffs and solos, check out the full Riff & Solos Collection in Fender Play.

-In music, a riff is a repeated sequence of notes or chords that appears in a piece of music.
+A riff in music, a riff is a repeated sequence of notes or chords.
 A guitar riff is often catchy and helps give structure and character to a piece of music.
 Riffs most commonly appear in rock, funk, jazz, and Latin music, though they can be found in almost any genre of music.
 A riff can be a wide range of things - from a melodic lead line that is repeated throughout a song, to a particular chord progression, to even just a single note played with a unique rhythm.
 Most musicians use the term to describe any musical idea that exists within a song.

 When The Temptations first heard this song, they knew they had to have it.
 And that's why they convinced its writers - Smokey Robinson and Ronald White of The Miracles not to record it themselves.
 The bass line gives "My Girl" a heartbeat like no other song before or after it.
 You'll feel your heart beating too as you play along to one of the most soulful relics of 1964.

 Read this article for more information on C Major which is the main chord used in this song.